Recurring commerce

 Why recurring commerce matters?

-• Increases customer lifetime value (CLTV)
+• Higher customer lifetime value (CLTV) as revenue compounds across multiple cycles per subscriber

 Example of recurring commerce